The Get Up Kids: Guilt Show (2003–2004)

 In 2003 the band began recording their fourth studio album.
-The band used the label’s advance money to purchase Black Lodge Studios in Eudora, Kansas, a studio they renovated and went on to own with longtime producer Ed Rose.
+The band used the label's advance money to purchase Black Lodge Studios in Eudora, Kansas, a studio they renovated and went on to own with longtime producer Ed Rose.
 The writing process for the album was different from their past efforts, as most of the songs were written by only three of the band members.
 In the early stages of writing, Jim Suptic was on his honeymoon.
 James Dewees was involved in a difficult divorce, and much of his creative efforts inspired by those events went into the fourth Reggie and the Full Effect album Songs Not to Get Married To.
 While this led to a less collaborative effort than in the past, it gave the Pope brothers a more substantial role in writing than ever before.
-In an interview with Alternative Press, Pryor confirmed the song "Never Be Alone" was written by Rob Pope about his 2003 divorce from The Anniversary keyboardist Adrianne Verhoeven.
+In an interview with Alternative Press, Pryor confirmed the song "Never Be Alone" was written by Rob Pope about his 2003 divorce from Anniversary keyboardist Adrianne Verhoeven.

 This fractured approach to the writing process began to strain relationships in the band, at one point leading Suptic to consider quitting the band.
 Pryor drew lyrical inspiration from the lives of friends and people he knew, extracting stories of abuse, betrayal and guilt.
 The album's lyrics also delve into incidents of adultery ("Wouldn't Believe It", "How Long Is Too Long") and the album's first single "The One You Want" was written about a woman who "Sucks the soul out of people".

 In March 2004, the band released their fourth studio album Guilt Show, produced by Ed Rose.
 Sonically, the album combined the more measured, sophisticated sound of On a Wire with the frenetic style of their earlier work.
 Guilt Show—which was titled after a misreading of a flier saying "Quilt show"—was very well received both critically and commercially.
 The more pop-driven tone of the album reunited the band with many fans who were disenchanted after On a Wire, while also staying close enough to the evolution of the last album to interest newer fans and critics.
 However, their return was overshadowed by the booming popularity of other contemporary emo bands such as Dashboard Confessional, who invited the band to open for them on the 2004 Honda Civic Tour.